-90. Specifically, the collective bargaining agreements referred to are the National Credit Collective Agreement and the Con-Specifically, the collective bargarining agreements referred to are the National Credit Concerve Agreement and the Con-vention collective de travail des salariés de banque.
+^{90.} Specifically, the collective bargaining agreements referred to are the National Credit Collective Agreement and the Convention collective de travail des salariés de banque.
 As at 31 December 2024, a total of 86.3% of the Asset Management Division's employees were covered by applicable National Collective Bargaining Agreements (CCNLs), of which 100% on the Italian perimeter.
 In countries where there is no collective agreement coverage, the AM Division regulates its relations with employees in constant compliance with the provisions of local labour legislation.
-Please note that, due to a change in the data collection criteria for some foreign subsidiaries, the values presented for the core of the constant compliance with a collection criteria for some foreign subsidiaries.

-years 2022-2023 differ from those published in last year's Asset Management Division Sustainability Report.
+91. Please note that, due to a change in the data collection criteria for some foreign subsidiaries, the values presented for the years 2022-2023 differ from those published in last year's Asset Management Division Sustainability Report.